Abby M. Zent Service Recognition

 Eligibility: AmeriCorps alums, AmeriCorps VISTA alums, AmeriCorps NCCC alums, and those who serve or have served with Senior Corps who have shown a spirit of service throughout their lives beyond National Service.

-Recognition: Recognitions will be provided to at least two Montanans, at least one of whom will be over the age of 55
+Recognition: Recognitions will be provided to at least two Montanans, one over the age of 55

 Selection: Winners are selected by a thoughtful committee, including Karen and Leroy Zent, Abby's parents.